bytabit/fiat-trader/README.md

 ### IntelliJ Setup

-1. Install Scala and sbt plugins
+1. Install scala and gradle plugins (if not already installed)
-2. Create IntelliJ configs from project directory with sbt command: ```sbt gen-idea```
+2. Create IntelliJ configs from project directory with gradle command: ```gradle idea```
-3. Open project in IntelliJ (let IntelliJ upgrade the sbt generated config files)
+3. Open project in IntelliJ
 4. Verify the project JDK and Java Inspections settings are correct

-Note: Don't use the IntelliJ scala plugin project import, I found it doesn't work well with mixed Java/Scala projects

 ### JavaFX Scene Builder